-Editor's Note: An earlier version of this post did not fully explain the Open Society Foundations' position on inclusive education.
+Editor’s note (September 16, 2016): An earlier version of this post did not fully explain the Open Society Foundations’ position on inclusive education.
 We advocate for the right of all children to learn together.
 Learn more about the importance of inclusive education.

 In the late 1950s, in what was then Communist Czechoslovakia, the government decided that Roma were different from the rest of society, and should therefore be educated separately.
 These racist assumptions led to today’s two-tiered school system, in which mainstream schools offer quality education to a majority of non-Roma, while Roma children are overrepresented in special schools.

 To be sure, no child belongs in a special school of any kind, in the Czech Republic or anywhere else.
 Every child has the right to quality inclusive education, and when all children are educated together, regardless of their differences, everyone benefits.